 - Low mileage: The fewer miles you drive the less chance you have of getting into an accident.
 Most insurance companies’ premiums vary by daily and annual mileage driven.

 If you provide false or misleading information to the insurance company, the company may cancel your policy or increase your premium based on the actual information.
+There was a recent medical payment coverage change that you should be aware of also.
 When you Purchase your Policy:

 - Make sure the policy is correct:Review the policy information, such as address, vehicle use, requested coverage amounts, etc. and make sure everything is accurate.
 If there are any inaccuracies, be sure to address them with your agent or company as soon as possible.

 - Conduct an annual (or bi-annual) check-up: Keep you policy information updated.
 Various factors may affect your premium.
 Keep your address updated, notify your agent or company if your teenager receives his/her drivers’ license and confirm mileage driven.